amar47shah/compassionate-coding/pitch.md

 How could he leave me in this mess?
 Did he have no pride?
 Was he completely without honor?

-I followed him on Twitter, and my guts roiled as I read his pithy endorsements of TDD and the advance marketing for his upcoming book on microservice RESTful architectures.

 I wanted to scream from the rooftops that he was a phony.
 I wanted revenge for what he did to me.